GFSI Frequently Asked Questions

 Step Six: Maintain certification

 The cost of certification can vary greatly because there are many variables to consider.
-For example, your own starting position when compared with the requirements of the scheme that you choose will be quite different from that of another company.
+For example, your own starting position when compared with the requirements of the certification programme that you choose will be quite different from that of another company.

-We do not maintain a centralised database but all of the scheme owners who have been recognised by GFSI have one.
-If you know against which scheme your supplier is certified, they can help to provide you with the relevant information you are looking for.
-There are links to all of the recognised schemes from our website.
+We do not maintain a centralised database but all of the certification programme owners (CPOs) who have been recognised by GFSI have one.
+If you know against which certification programme your supplier is certified, they can help to provide you with the relevant information you are looking for.
+You can find contact information for all of the recognised CPOs on our website.

 Accreditation is the formal recognition that an organization is competent to perform specific processes, activities, or tasks (which are detailed in a scope of accreditation) in a reliable credible and accurate manner.
 Find out more about accreditation here in a document prepared by the International Accreditation Forum (IAF) and the International Laboratory Accreditation Cooperation (ILAC).